ichesnokov/developing-rt-plugin/slides.md

 ---

+## RT architecture overview

+### Built with HTML::Mason

+* Mason's various pieces revolve around the notion of "components"
+* A component is a mix of HTML, Perl, and special Mason commands, one component per file
+* Mason's component syntax lets designers separate a web page into programmatic and design elements

+Note:
+Mason is such a PHP, but you can write in Perl inside of it ;)
+---

+## RT plugin architecture

+* It is a CPAN module with its own Makefile.PL etc
+    * Module::Install::RTx
+* Can have *custom libs* / *scripts* / *components* / *static files* / *configuration*

+---

+## A note on plugin naming

+* `RT::Extension::$Something`
+* `RTx::$Something`

+Note:
+I started with RT::Extension as it looks like the recommended naming scheme by Best Practical, but got completely annoyed by constantly typing it every time (maybe I should improve my Vim-fu) - `RTx` is so much shorter.

+---

+# Real-world task

+---

 ## Let's imagine we're at ISP's call center

 * Stuff accepts calls, creates tickets and fills CFs with user's information: